 This benchmark and disclosure principle addresses a fund's policy on borrowing; including a fund's actual and intended borrowings on behalf of a fund.
 Some funds may borrow against the assets of their fund to pay for distributions, redemption requests or scheme operations.

-The Fund complies with this benchmark and disclosure principle.
+The Fund does not comply with this benchmark and disclosure principle.